 Problems with motivation or concentration

 Low dopamine levels can be caused by anything from poor lifestyle choices to underlying health conditions.
 By knowing what behaviors can disrupt our dopamine production, we can make better choices for our health and happiness.

+Scientific evidence suggests that diets high in sugar, particularly high fructus corn syrup, and saturated fats can reduce dopamine.
 With less dopamine available to help motivate good food choices, people can get caught in a vicious cycle where one bad choice causes them to make another bad choice.
 This cycle of poor choices is a pattern that we see in other dopamine depleting behaviors, like addiction.

+Prolonged stress is damaging to every part of our physical and emotional health.
+Our dopamine system is no different.
 Studies show that chronic stress changes the way our body reads its own DNA, causing it to change the dopamine signaling in the brain.
 Finding ways to alleviate stress is critical for every aspect of our health.
 Some stress relievers, like meditation and exercise, have been shown to have a direct benefit to dopamine production.